Help kids to be fit by teaching them about the different types of movement that are part of their daily lives.

 Check for understanding: How do you choose to move?

 Create Movement Statements

-Download the Many Ways to Move printable for students to create “I will” statements telling how they will add more physical activity to their day.
-Discuss what students can do to on their own and when they may need help from an adult.
+Download the Many Ways to Move printable for students to discover different ways that they can move their bodies throughout the day.
+Discuss what students can do on their own and when they may need help from an adult.

 Now that we’ve learned what it means to move, let’s start to think about how we can find time to add movement to our daily routines.

 Show kids how making healthy choices can cause a chain reaction of feeling good and making more healthy choices.Start Lesson